droidian-devices/devices.droidian.org/content/devices/beryllium.md

     sudo systemctl enable enable-ipa sudo systemctl reboot
     ```

-Congratulations, if everything went well, now you should be running Droidian.
+Congratulations, if everything went well you should be booting into Droidian.

 ## Notes
 ### SIM slot